Skip to Content

 A chisel is a tool, usually made of a soft, tempered metal for durability and power, that is used to split carefully, carve, divide, smooth, or shape various materials, including stone, rock, brick, mortar, or even wood.

-Chisels are typically made of a softer metal, so they don’t chip or splinter when they are hit by a hammer.
-Because they are softer, it is typical for them to show marks or mold around where the hammer makes contact over time and should be replaced when they become too disfigured.
+Chisels are typically made of a softer metal, so they don’t chip or splinter when a hammer hits them.
+Because they are softer, they typically show marks or mould around where the hammer makes contact over time and should be replaced when they become too disfigured.

 You can check my pick for rock chisel here (Amazon link).